-The goodwill and intangible assets related to the acquisitions of VelaPoint and Reliant are assigned to the Accident & Health segment.
+The goodwill and intangible assets related to the Personal Express acquisition were assigned to the Property and Casualty segment.

-In June 2012, the Company acquired all of the issued and outstanding stock of Capgemini Reinsurance Company S.A. ("NGHC Lux RE") for \$125,616.
-NGHC Lux RE is a insurer incorporated in Luxembourg that allows the Company to obtain the benefits of its capital and utilization of its existing and future loss reserves through a series of reinsurance agreements with one of the Company's subsidiaries.
+On January 16, 2014, the Company through its wholly-owned subsidiary, National General Holdings Luxembourg, acquired a 100% equity interest of a Luxembourg reinsurer, Anticemex Reinsurance S.A., for approximately \$62,973.
+The entity was renamed National General Beta Re ("Beta").
+Beta is a reinsurer incorporated in Luxembourg that allows the Company to obtain the benefits of its capital and utilization of its existing and future loss reserves through a series of reinsurance agreements with one of the Company's subsidiaries.